<

 HOPE Fund Recipient

-The CCF is an annual grant provided by Queensland Health to QPP, aimed at supporting people living with HIV (PLHIV) who have complex needs.
-To access the fund, individuals must be referred to QPP by the HPHT.
+The CCF is an annual grant provided by Queensland Health to QPP, aimed at supporting people living with HIV who have complex needs.
+To access the fund, individuals must be referred to QPP by the HIV Public Health Team.
 The fund’s primary purpose is to offer practical assistance that helps remove barriers preventing engagement in HIV treatment and care.

-Applications to the fund are submitted by HPHT and QPP case managers on behalf of those receiving collaborative support.
+Applications to the fund are submitted by HIV Public Health Team and QPP case managers on behalf of those receiving collaborative support.
 A committee, consisting of representatives from QPP and the Communicable Diseases Branch, is responsible for assessing these applications.

 Inclusive and innovative services